lowRISC/lowrisc-site/content/docs/refresh-v0.6/jtag.md

 +++
 Description = ""
 date = "2018-01-11T11:00:00+00:00"
-title = "lowRISC Jtag internals" parent = "/docs/jtag-v0.6/"
+title = "lowRISC Refresh internals" parent = "/docs/refresh-v0.6/"
-prev = "/docs/jtag-v0.6/index/"
+prev = "/docs/refresh-v0.6/index/"
-next = "/docs/jtag-v0.6/index/"
+next = "/docs/refresh-v0.6/index/"
 showdisqus = true

 +++

-This lowRISC release introduces jtag debugging and compressed instructions, allowing upstream debian Linux distribution to be used.
+This lowRISC release introduces refresh debugging and compressed instructions, allowing upstream debian Linux distribution to be used.

 ## RTL changes

-The Jtag uses Xilinx built-in instruction register of 6 bits and available user data registers.
+The JTAG uses Xilinx built-in instruction register of 6 bits and available user data registers.
 These data register numbers deviate from the RISC-V specification but otherwise conforms to the Berkeley Rocket standard.
 This deviation eliminates the requirement for separate hardware to implement the debug interface and keeps costs low, allowing the same board (Nexys4DDR) as previously to be used.